chandramouli085/fROSty-Winter_rough/Episode 1 - The Blind Bot.md

 #### Spawning models using launch file

-If you want to spawn the models when launch gazebo.
+If you want to spawn the models when launching gazebo world.
 Add the following code to the launch file ( outside the <include> tag but inside the <launch> tag)
 ```
   <!-- This command builds the urdf files from the xacro files by calling the launch file -->
   <param name="robot_car_description" command="$(find xacro)/xacro --inorder '$(find epi1)/models/robot_car/robot_car.xacro'"/>